This article contains a detailed explanation of Scan Text and the following features associated with it:

 - One-finger swipe back: Scroll to the previous phrase of the scanned text.

+How to export scanned text to your phone?
 The Envision Glasses have the possibility to export the text to the library on the Envision App.
+Keep in mind that exporting text always requires an internet connection.
+To export the text follow the steps below:

 Step 1: Do a one-finger double-tap on Scan Text and take a scan of the text that you would like to have exported.
 The text will open in the Reader.